gwax/gwax.github.io/about/about-person.rst

-My next tour involved a chunk of time at `Samsara <https://www.samsara.com/>`_, first as an engineer on Backend Platform and then building out a Data Platform team to do cross-cutting analysis across the totality of Samsara's IoT data.
-The mission was interesting albeit not as interesting as solving healthcare.
-That said, it was a great opportunity to pick up more experience leading a technical team and working with a handful of new technologies.
+My next tour involved a chunk of time at `Samsara <https://www.samsara.com/>`_, first as an engineer on Backend Platform and then building out a Data Platform team to do cross-cutting analytics across the totality of Samsara's IoT data.
+The mission was interesting and a fun change from the endless regulations of healthcare.

-Now, I'm back to Insuretech, taking helm of engineering for `LifeRaft <https://www.liferaft.co/>`_.
-I'm glad to be solving real problems for average people again.
+From there, I once again returned to Insuretech, taking on the helm of Head of Engineering at `Liferaft <https://www.liferaft.co/>`_.
+I spent nearly three years there, building out a team and platform.
+It was a great experience and I actively stay in contact with the team there.

+I'm currently working on a new startup, `Manapool <https://manapool.com>`_, bringing my experience building software and software teams to one of my lifelong passions: Magic: the Gathering.
+I'm working with a couple friends to finally create the online bazaar for Magic cards that the community deserves.

 If you want more professional details, there's something close enough to my résumé available through LinkedIn.
 If you happen to want a proper résumé or